-(To be completed in Anthology by the Cooperating Teacher after Week 6 and Week 12 and, also, by the University Supervisor after Week 12)
+(To be completed in Anthology by the Cooperating Teacher after Week 6 and Week 12 and, also, by the University Supervisor after Week 12 or at the end of the final week of student teaching.

 NOTE: It is expected teacher candidates are at the proficient level for a new teacher at the completion of their student teaching semester.
 Candidates must score at an "emerging"" (2) or above in all criteria at the end of Week 12.
 Candidates scoring more than three "emerging" scores will trigger a consultation between the Chair of the School of Education, the Director of Field Experiences, the University Supervisor, and the Cooperating Teacher(s) regarding the student teacher's suitability for the classroom.
-This consultation will result in a decision regarding whether the candidate will pass or fail the student teaching experience.
+This consultation will result in a discussion regarding whether the candidate will pass or fail the student teaching experience with final decision to be determined by the Dean of the School of Education after consideration of all input.